satellite-image-deep-learning/techniques/README.md

 * [MCAN-OilSpillDetection](https://github.com/liyongqingupc/MCAN-OilSpillDetection) -> Oil Spill Detection with A Multiscale Conditional Adversarial Network under Small Data Training, with [paper](https://www.mdpi.com/2072-4292/13/12/2378).
 A multiscale conditional adversarial network (MCAN) trained with four oil spill observation images accurately detects oil spills in new images.
 * [plastics](https://github.com/earthrise-media/plastics) -> Detecting and Monitoring Plastic Waste Aggregations in Sentinel-2 Imagery for [globalplasticwatch.org](https://globalplasticwatch.org/)
 * [mining-detector](https://github.com/earthrise-media/mining-detector) -> detection of artisanal gold mines in Sentinel-2 satellite imagery for [Amazon Mining Watch](https://amazonminingwatch.org/).
 Also covers clandestine airstrips
+* [EG-UNet](https://github.com/tist0bsc/EG-UNet) code for 2023 paper: Deep Feature Enhancement Method for Land Cover With Irregular and Sparse Spatial Distribution Features: A Case Study on Open-Pit Mining

 ### Instance segmentation
 In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
 For detection of very small objects this may a good approach, but it can struggle seperating individual objects that are closely spaced.